jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
-    He finally he got it out &mdash; "Watch out!" he called to Ray Chapman.
+    He finally he got it out&mdash;"Watch out!" he called to Ray Chapman.
 And instinctively the Cleveland Indian at the plate collapsed his body, pulled in his head and Dervil's submarine fastball caught the bill of Chapman's hat and sent it spinning.
   </p>

   <p>